 What can schools do to support student mental health?
-The Cornell Mental Health seven-step framework is a great place to start:
+The Cornell Mental Health seven-step framework2 is a great place to start:

-- Help identify students in need of support
+- Help identify students in need of care.

-This article will discuss each step in more detail, after reviewing the facts around K-12 student mental health.
+This article will discuss each step in more detail, after a review of K-12 student mental health facts.

 Part I: the troubling landscape of K-12 mental health

-With this in mind, we recommend schools take steps to support student mental health.
-In addition to improving the quality of life, health, and educational outcomes of students with mental health disorders, supporting mental health helps schools provide a safe and effective learning environment for all students.
+In light of these statistics, we recommend schools take steps to support student mental health.
+Taking action can help improve the quality of life, health, and educational outcomes of students with mental health challenges.
+Support for mental health also helps schools provide a safe and effective learning environment for all students.

 Part II: a seven-step framework to mitigate risk and support students

-While the state of K-12 student mental health is alarming, the good news is that there are concrete steps schools can take to mitigate this serious issue.
-The seven-step framework offered by the Cornell Mental Health integrated public health approach draws on research of best practices advocated by leading resources in suicide prevention and mental health in education.
+While the state of K-12 student mental health is alarming, the good news is that there are concrete steps schools can take to help mitigate this serious issue.
+The seven-step framework offered by Cornell Mental Health is an integrated public health approach that draws2 on research of best practices advocated by leading resources in suicide prevention and mental health in education.

 A healthy school climate is at the foundation of any education-based mental health initiative.
-School climate is based on patterns of experience in school life and reflects norms, goals, values, interpersonal relationships, teaching and learning practices, and organizational structures.
-The University of Maryland’s National Center for School Mental Health offers a way to assess and improve a school’s environment through the School Health Assessment and Performance Evaluation System (SHAPE).
-You can also measure your school’s climate through surveys, such as those developed by the U.S. Department of Education.
+The University of Maryland’s National Center for School Mental Health offers a way to assess and improve a school’s environment through the School Health Assessment and Performance Evaluation System (SHAPE)3.
+You can also measure your school’s climate through surveys such as those developed by the U.S. Department of Education4.

-Teaching students to recognize their emotions, learn emotional resiliency, and seek help when needed is a key part of alleviating student mental health challenges.
-In the past two years, many districts have adopted school-wide mental health days — a significant step in prioritizing mental health and providing support.
-But there are also many easy ways to add opportunities for emotional connection and mental health lessons to your existing curricula:
+Teaching students to recognize their emotions, learn emotional resiliency, and seek help when needed is a key part of helping to alleviate student mental health challenges.
+According to the CDC, in 2021, 61 percent of high school students felt a sense of school connectedness1, measured by agreeing or strongly agreeing that they felt close to people at school.
+Additional ways to increase opportunities for emotional connection and mental health lessons to your existing curricula include the following: